Interview with Biola Olatunde

 What got you into writing, and what do you enjoy most about it?

 My love for literature, my school principal, translated Shakespeares’s Twelfth Night into my Language, and we acted it in school.
-I spoke my language poorly, but I fell in love with words.
-I could escape into words.
-I lived far from home in a boarding school and was a shy kid, but I could create my private world.
+I spoke my language poorly, but I fell in love with words, escaping into words.
+As I lived far from home in a boarding school and was a shy kid, I could create my private world.

 What turns a good story into a great one?